 Need Pool Filter Replacement or Repair in the Twin Cities?
 Contact Royal Pool & Spa

 If your pool filter appears to be malfunctioning or damaged, contact our team at Royal Pool & Spa right away.
-We can inspect the filter, advise you on your repair or replacement options, and ensure your pool is clean and safe to swim in.
-Since 1988, we’ve proudly served Twin Cities pool owners, and anytime you need us, we’re here to serve you too!
+We can inspect the filter, advise you on repair or replacement options, and ensure your pool is clean and safe to swim in.
+Since 1988, we’ve proudly served Twin Cities pool owners, and anytime you need us, we’re here to serve you, too!

-To request a quote or schedule a service appointment, feel free to give a call today at 651-779-7606.
+To request a quote or schedule a service appointment, feel free to give us a call today at 651-779-7606.
 You can also send us a message on our contact page, and a member of our team will get back to you promptly.